Apple Bread

 - Why did my apple bread sink in the middle?

-- Can I make this as muffins?
+- Can I turn this recipe into muffins?

 Serving Suggestions